Site of Alexander Institute

 Also see . . .
 Texas Historical Commission background on the marker. (.pdf).
 (Submitted on September 5, 2019, by Mark Hilton of Montgomery, Alabama.)

 Credits.
 This page was last revised on September 5, 2019.
-This page originally submitted on September 5, 2019, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 42 times since then.
+It was originally submitted on September 5, 2019, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 67 times since then and 2 times this year.
 Photos: 1, 2. submitted on September 5, 2019, by Mark Hilton of Montgomery, Alabama.